vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 actually do.
 Here are some examples:

-* Speed of response: For instance, if you often reply within minutes, but one day took an hour to respond, and the baseline expectation is that you should respond within a day, then *don't apologize or explain yourself* for taking an hour to respond.
+* Speed of response: For instance, if you often reply within minutes, but one day you took an hour to respond, and the baseline expectation is that you should respond within a day, then *don't apologize or explain yourself* for taking an hour to respond.

 * Working hours: For instance, if somebody reached out to you twice outside working hours, and you responded immediately once, but the